-Investors trying to manage the risk in their portfolios often look to diversification, but it’s a tricky thing to get right by yourself.
-That’s why investors are increasingly turning to exchange traded funds (ETF) to help them protect and grow their money.
+Investors often look to diversification to manage the risk in their portfolios, but it’s tricky to get it right by yourself.
+That’s why investors are increasingly turning to exchange-traded funds (ETFs) to help them protect and grow their money.

-Funds come in all shapes and sizes, and some aim to outperform the general market.
-Unfortunately, the expensive management fees attached to these active funds can diminish investor returns, and they don’t always outperform.
+Funds come in all shapes and sizes, with some aiming to outperform the general market.
+But unfortunately, the expensive management fees attached to these active funds can diminish investor returns, and they don’t always outperform.

-ETFs are a low-cost, simple and transparent alternative to expensive funds.
-But how do they work and what’s the best way to invest in them?
+ETFs are a low-cost, simple and transparent alternative to these expensive funds.
+But how do they work, and what’s the best way to invest in ETFs?

 What is an ETF?

-A form of passive investment, ETFs aim to track and replicate the returns of an index, specific commodity, bond, or basket of assets.
+So, what is an ETF, and how do ETFs work?
+A form of passive investment, Exchange-traded funds ETF aim to track and replicate the returns of an index, specific commodity, bond, or basket of assets.

-An ETF can give investors exposure to a wide range of asset classes and investments, with funds able to track an index like the FTSE 100 or S&P 500, investments like high yield bonds, or commodities, for example.
+ETF trading gives investors exposure to a wide range of asset classes and investments, with funds able to track an index like the FTSE 100 or S&P 500, investments like high yield bonds, or commodities, for example.

 ETFs are simple investment vehicles.
-As they’re traded over an exchange, they act like a share on the stock market.
-ETFs have a bid and ask price – the point at which a buyer wants to buy and a seller wants to sell.
-Their price fluctuates throughout the day as they are bought and sold by investors.
-Importantly, you can trade an ETF in seconds.
+As they’re traded on an exchange, they act like a share on the stock market.
+ETFs have a bid and ask price – the point where a buyer wants to buy, and a seller wants to sell.
+As a result, their price fluctuates as they are bought and sold by investors throughout the day.
+Notably, you can trade even the best performing ETF in seconds.

-This provides investors with transparency and flexibility, which can be essential for families that feel alienated from the traditional financial system.
+This provides investors with transparency and flexibility, which can be essential for people that feel alienated from the traditional financial system.

-When it comes to your investments, it’s important you know how easily and quickly you can turn your investments into cash, without this impacting the overall value of your investment.
+It’s important you know how easily and quickly you can turn your investments into cash without this impacting the overall value of your investment.
 This concept is called liquidity.

 How to invest in ETFs